 Welcome to the website of the International Society for Neonatal Screening (ISNS).

-ISNS has around 470 members in more than 70 different countries.
-Most members have a professional (para)medical background but a few are involved in parents’ or patients’ organisations.
+ISNS has around 500 members in more than 70 different countries.
+Most members have a professional (para)medical background but a few are involved in parents or patients advocacy groups.

-For more information about ISNS visit the ISNS-Info section (see above).
+For more information about ISNS visit the ISNS-Info section (see here).